 1916 Cosburn's Dir: C Camburn, schoolmaster, Council Schools, Charnham Street.

 1920 Kelly Dir: Mrs George Wren, Charnham Street.

-20 Jul 1936: 9 & 10 Charnham Street sold by auction (A W Neate & Sons).
+20 Jul 1936: 9 & 10 Charnham Street were advertised for sale by auction (A W Neate & Sons).
+The sale was not completed at the auction, but it sold soon after.
 Freehold sold.
 9 Charnham Street contains six rooms, bathroom and offices, the whole with gardens and large paddock etending to over 3 acres.
 (Click here for the sale poster).
 No 9 is let to Mr Ludford.

 1939 Blacket's Dir: A E Smith